Tonight the Duchess chose a Singapore-born designer, Prabal Gurung, again showing respect for the host country on this first leg of the Jubilee Tour.

 The McQueen reference is interesting, we all know Kate’s fondness for that fashion house.
-Below you see elements from the spring runway show that ultimately made their way into the RTW (ready to wear) collection.

 I think the designer is a stellar choice, it’s someone we previously suggested Kate might wear on the Tour.
 Mr. Gurung was born in Singapore and raised in Kathmandu, Nepal.
 His creations are seen on a broad range of celebrities, including Michelle Obama, Sarah Jessica Parker, Lady Gaga and Oprah Winfrey.

 He offers an edgier look than many of the designers and retailers Kate generally wears, this was a bit of a risk for the Duchess.
 Mr. Gurung was more-than-excited upon learning Kate was wearing a frock from his collection.

 Belinda White at The Telegraph liked the choice:

 …the perfect fit for the Duchess’ edgier alter ego (we call her Kate Cambridge, nee K Middy).

 His designs always have femininity at their heart, but cater to the girl who’s not content to just stand around looking pretty.

 …eye-catching yet elegant, it’s infinitely more exciting than yet another drippy dress from one of Kate’s high street favourites.